top of page

 To identify users' challenges within KUBO software, I created an offline survey, face-to-face interview, and usability test with questions to discover what frustrated them when using KUBO.
 This research has been done with the help of The Swallow school headmaster.
 I discovered:

-Analyse progress manually
+Track students' progress manually

 Solutions